The 5 bones in your hand that connect your wrist to your thumb and fingers are called the metacarpal bones.

 - Hard to open and close after your splint or cast is removed

-Also call your doctor if your cast is falling apart or putting pressure on your skin.
+Also call your provider if your cast is falling apart or putting pressure on your skin.

 Boxer's fracture - aftercare; Metacarpal fracture - aftercare

 Day CS.
 Fractures of the metacarpals and phalanges.
 In: Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH, Cohen MS, eds.
 Green's Operative Hand Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 7.

 Ruchelsman DE, Bindra RR.
 Fractures and dislocations of the hand.
 In: Browner BD, Jupiter JB, Krettek C, Anderson PA, eds.
 Skeletal Trauma: Basic Science, Management, and Reconstruction.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 42.